ilhamfadheel/hukum-online-scrape-playwright/README.md

 # Hukum Online Scraper

-A NodeJS web scraper for downloading documents from Hukum Online using Playwright.
+A NodeJS web scraper for downloading documents from Peraturan.go.id or Hukum Online using Playwright.

 ## Description

-This project is a web scraper designed to automatically download documents from the Hukum Online website.
-It uses Playwright to navigate the site, locate the download button, and save the file to a local directory.
+This project is a web scraper designed to automatically download PDF documents from the Peraturan.go.id website.
+It uses Playwright to navigate the site, locate PDF links, and download the files to a local directory.

 ## Features

-- Automated navigation to specified Hukum Online URLs
+- Automated navigation through multiple pages of Peraturan.go.id
-- Automatic clicking of download buttons
+- Automatic detection and downloading of PDF links
 - Saving of downloaded files to a local 'output' directory
+- Concurrent downloads with progress bars
+- Resumable downloads (skips already downloaded files)
 - Headless browser operation (can be toggled)

 ## Installation